-In Ireland, ASF surveillance is carried out in accordance with the WOAH's (founded as OIE) Terrestrial Animal Health Code.
+In Ireland, ASF surveillance is carried out in accordance with the World Organisation for Animal Health (WOAH, founded as OIE) Terrestrial Animal Health Code.
 Ireland meets the criteria for historical freedom from ASF, as set out in Chapter 15.1.4 and Chapter 1.4.6 of the code, based on a history of disease freedom and the passive surveillance system which is in place.
 To provide additional confidence of freedom for trading partners, Ireland also carries out active surveillance for ASF.